gudmar/BrickGameI/planning/ForTomorrow.md

 useCartridge is rendered multiple times,
 Console component, parent of Display initialy rendered 1 time, the same with BrickSticker component, that is child of Component, as Display
+6) All returns from useEffects seem functions
+7) Clock is removed all the time